Tips and travel advice for Vietnam

 Vietnam for LGBTQ+ travellers

-For LGBTQ+ travelers, Vietnam offers a relatively welcoming atmosphere compared to some other destinations.
+For LGBTQ+ travellers, Vietnam offers a relatively welcoming atmosphere compared to some other destinations.
 Over the years, the country has made significant strides in LGBTQ+ rights and acceptance, particularly in cities like Hanoi and Ho Chi Minh City.

 While outward discrimination is uncommon, attitudes towards homosexuality and gender nonconformity can vary based on cultural, generational, and regional factors.